LayNii: A software suite for layer-fMRI

 I image and analyze the human brain at mesoscopic resolution using 7 Tesla MRI, and develop the software that enables others to do the same.

-Currently, my work lies at the intersection of advanced MRI acquisition and next-generation neuroimaging analysis.
-I develop tools that unlock the full potential of ultra–high field MRI, pushing the boundaries of how we visualize and understand the living human brain.
-Notably, I developed LayNii, one of the most widely used layer (f)MRI analysis tools, featuring advanced 3D geometry processing wrapped in an intuitive interface.
+My work lies at the intersection of advanced MRI acquisition and next-generation neuroimaging analysis.
+I develop open source software that unlock the full potential of ultra–high field MRI, pushing the boundaries of how we visualize and understand the living human brain.
+Notably, I developed LayNii, one of the most widely used layer (f)MRI analysis tools, featuring advanced 3D geometry processing wrapped in an intuitive interface implemented in C++.

-I’m passionate about building usable, impactful scientific tools, and fostering collaborations that translate neuroscience from the lab bench to real-world impact.
-I carry this mission forward by combining scientific rigor with thoughtful software design, empowering researchers to visualize, analyze, and interpret brain data with precision and ease.
+In summary, I’m passionate about building usable, impactful scientific tools and fostering collaborations that translate neuroscience from the lab bench to real-world impact.
+I carry this mission forward by combining scientific rigor with thoughtful software design, enabling researchers to visualize, analyze, and interpret brain data with precision and ease.

 ORCID: 0000-0001-7761-3727